 Pit and fissure sealants can be placed in many settings; therefore, it is a portable procedure.
 This has led to many uses by public health dentistry.
 Most of the historical studies that were used to determine the efficacy of dental sealants were done in public health settings.
 Since this procedure can be done with minimal equipment and costs, those with access problems can be accommodated.
-There are programs such as “Seal America” which provide resources for community groups to start sealant programs.
+There are governmental programs such as “Seal America” and SEALS which provide resources for community groups to start sealant programs.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.